 After a while, people began encouraging me to write a book, so I did.
-Actually, I wrote two.
 I self-published my first book Learning to Weather the Storm: A Story of Life, Love, and Alzheimer’s in 2017.
 And I self-published my second book When Only Love Remains: Surviving My Mom’s Battle with Early Onset Alzheimer’s in 2021.
-Both books are available on Amazon.
+Both books are available on all Amazon marketplaces.

 The name of my blog says it all.
 I tell stories of life, love, and Alzheimer’s.
 I must warn you that I will make you cry at times, but I promise to make you laugh, as well.
 And, I promise to always, always, always keep it real.